David John Eden

 Dave: “Most of today’s agonizing political and spiritual conflicts are no laughing matter, but more a cause for tears and prayer.
 But if we could see the lighter side – of our own views and of our opponents, with good cheer, it might spark deeper understanding and honest debate.”

 Dallas, TX ; On October 22, 2008 David Eden launched his political cartoon blog.
 A “compassionate conservative”, Dave’s satire is sometimes controversial, but always insightful in the rich tradition of the American cartoonist.
 He began by posting a free, weekly cartoon.
 His goals were to inspire visitor’s comments, offer his cartoons for use by other like-minded groups and hopefully impact the culture.

 In response to the cancellation of one of his cartoons, Dave observes: “We live in a culture that has devolved into such political correctness that we can’t even have some fun, satirical debate.
-If satire has come under such social scrutiny– then debate, and democracy, is dying.”
+If satire has come under such social scrutiny– then debate, and democracy, will gradually decay.”

-This, in part, is what inspired Dave to launch out with his own cartoon blog, where he would have the freedom to share his own opinions and to interact with readers, whether friends or foes.
-So, whether discussing the family, the media, politics or life– sparks from the cartoonist and readers should prove to be enlightening and incendiary.
+This, in part, is what inspired Dave to launch his own cartoon blog, where he would have the freedom to share his own opinions and to interact with readers, both friends and foes.
+Whether discussing the family, the media, the culture, politics or religion– sparks from the cartoonist and readers should prove to be enlightening and incendiary.